-I (along with the good chiropractor, Grant Harper) took turns click-counting the wooden stairs – the ups only (I considered that a reprieve).
+I (along with the good chiropractor Grant Harper) took turns click-counting the wooden stairs – the ups only (I considered that a reprieve).

 At the end of a long day, we counted 7,020 uphill stairs on the standard Otter.
 Assuming a similar number on the downs, there are 14,000-15,000 stairs on the route.
-Perhaps I will count the ups on the Retto route this year too, depending on how much of a crazy scientist wannabe I feel like on the day…
+Perhaps I will count the ups on the Retto route one year too, depending on how much of a crazy scientist wannabe I feel like on the day…

 But enough of stats and stairs.